project-orva/mono-shallow/readme.md

 > Note: this project is still a big work in progress.

 ### What is project orva?
 Project orva is a "digital assistant" aiming to solve some of the issues found in modern digital assistance platforms.
-(This project is still a WIP)

 ### Some of the problems we are attempting to solve
 #### Open-sourcing "digital assistance"